university-of-york/fmsys-alma-printing-api/README.md

 ### How should I deploy the script for non-technical staff to use?
 In a so-called production environment, it is recommended that two identical script shortcut (`.lnk`) files be created.
 These should be put in the `shell:startup` (`C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp`) and `shell:desktop` (`C:\Users\Public\Desktop`) directories.
 The shortcut in `shell:startup` ensures the script runs automatically upon logon, and the shortcut in `shell:desktop` provides an option to manually invoke the script, if the Powershell window was accidentally closed.
 The `.lnk` files will ensure that the script will run minimised, so as to run discretely in the background, lessening the chance of an operator accidentally closing the window.

-The script `DeployShortcuts.ps1` is available in the `helper-scripts` subdirectory, to make it easier to create and deploy the `.lnk` shortcut files.
+The script `DeployShortcuts.ps1` is available in the `setup-scripts` subdirectory, to make it easier to create and deploy the `.lnk` shortcut files.
 It is <ins>highly recommended</ins> to create the shortcuts using this script, because of File Explorer's 260 character limit in respect of viewing and editing shortcut properties' `Target` field.
 This limit will very likely be exceeded when including additional parameters, and in some environments with e.g. very long printer names, which need to be included as parameter values.

 ##### Running `DeployShortcuts.ps1`
 1. Open an elevated Powershell window
-2. Type `Set-Location 'C:\fmsys-alma-printing-api\helper-scripts'` (or the path to where the repo is, plus `\helper-scripts`)
+2. Type `Set-Location 'C:\fmsys-alma-printing-api\setup-scripts'` (or the path to where the repo is, plus `\setup-scripts`)
 3. Copy the following, editing the parameter values with `<>` placeholder characters, and adding any additional required parameters:
 ```
 .\DeployShortcuts.ps1 -ShortcutFilename 'Alma Slip Printing' -ShortcutArguments "-NoLogo -NoProfile -Command `"& { Start-Sleep 30;. .\FetchAlmaPrint.ps1;Fetch-Jobs -checkInterval 15 -printerId '<printerId>' -localPrinterName '<printerName>' }`""